-The data rectification request form will allow your user to send the request to rectify (correct) their personal data stored on your WordPress website.
-Configure all the option to display a stunning data rectification request form on your website.
+The data rectification request form will allow your user to send the request to rectify (correct) their data stored on your WordPress website.
+Configure all the options to display a stunning data rectification request form on your website.

 Data Forget Request

 The data forget request form will let your users send the request to forget (delete) their data from your WordPress website.
 Configure all the options to create a user-friendly data forget request form.

 Besides request forms, this section will also let you notify your users about the data breaching.
 The notification can be sent via email to their provided email addresses.